mosra/m.css/doc/css.rst

     :css:`@import` statements.
 Because of that, the builtin themes provide a ``*.compiled.css`` versions that are *post*\ processed without CSS variables or :css:`@import` statements.
-The compiled version includes also the Pygments style, all combined in one file:
+The compiled version includes also the code and console Pygments style, all combined in one file:

     -   :gh:`m-dark.compiled.css <mosra/m.css$master/css/m-dark.compiled.css>`
         (:filesize:`{filename}/../css/m-dark.compiled.css`,